Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Consider the reduced insurance claim payouts, which effectively mean you're self-insuring a portion of the vehicle's value.
 If the car is worth $10,000 but insurers would only pay $6,000–$8,000 in a total loss, you're absorbing $2,000–$4,000 of uninsured risk.
 This hidden cost can wipe out the initial savings if you experience another major accident.

 Long-term ownership costs also include significantly reduced resale value when you eventually sell.
+Rebuilt title vehicles sell for 30–50% less than clean-title equivalents.
 If you bought at $10,000 but can only sell for $6,000 while a clean-title equivalent would fetch $12,000, you've lost $6,000 compared to buying clean-title initially.
-These factors often make rebuilt titles poor financial decisions despite the appealing sticker price.
+You can use the repair vs. total loss guide to understand how these calculations are made.

 Rebuilt Title Economics